FIerican/Tanzanian-Water-Well-Data-Project/README.md

 This README.md will be the source of information for navigating through the repository.

-* `Mod 3 outline`: jupyter notebook with technical analysis
+* `jupyter_notebook.ipynb`: jupyter notebook with technical analysis
 * `SubmissionFormat.csv` format for submitting predictions to the DrivenData competition
 * `feature_descriptions`: descriptive explanation of column headers
 * `testing_values.csv`: the independent variables that need predictions